IoT Trends To Drive Innovation For Business In 2019-2020

 Trend #1.
 The Internet of Things is driven by industries

-That's what our curious case was all about.
+That's what our cases were all about.
 Instead of talking about raw technologies, our clients focus on real problems and solutions.
 According to a survey by IDC, 31.4% of companies launched IoT products, with an additional 43% looking to deploy in the next 12 months.
 55% of respondents see IoT as strategic to their business as a means to face competition more effectively.

 Indeed, the latest conferences and requests from our clients showed corporations in search of IoT solutions that can be incorporated with their business processes.
 They want to manage their diversity of data in a less operationally complex way.
-They are interested in blockchain—as far from mainstream adoption as it is—as a means of secure peer-to-peer transactions between IoT devices.
+They are interested in blockchain—still quite far from mainstream adoption—as a means of secure peer-to-peer transactions between IoT devices.
 Business impact is the key for all IoT trends.

 Trend #2.
 Wider adoption of consumer IoT

-As CES 2018 showed us, smart homes and offices are slowly pushing forth the concept of smart city.
-Although there are solutions and ideas presented at the event, it's early days yet to talk about a step to the next level.
-However, 2018-2020 can become breakthrough years in this respect.
+As IoT Tech Expo 2018 showed us, smart homes and offices are slowly but steadily shaping the concept of smart city.
+Although there were numerous solutions and ideas presented at the event, it's early days yet to talk about a step to the next level.
+However, 2019-2020 can become breakthrough years in this respect.

 Trend #3.
 Interoperability matters

-The Internet of Things market is drifting towards interoperability.
+The market is drifting towards interoperability of IoT devices.
 Business owners shape it and tune it up with careful steps.
-It will take a while until things get unified around key protocols and standards, with some of them already being promoted by corporations (Bluetooth Low Energy, applied by MobiDev in automotive IoT, is a good example).
+It will take a while until things get unified around key protocols and standards, with some of them already being promoted by corporations (Bluetooth Low Energy, applied by MobiDev for automotive IoT, is a good example).